doitintl/CloudBlaster/README.md

 ## Safety First
 To keep it safe, Cloud Blaster has these features.
-1. The first step, the Lister, does *not* delete resources; rather, it just lists resources in a file that you can review.
+1. The first step, the Lister, does *not* delete assets; rather, it just lists assets in a file that you can review.
-1. The Lister requires you to explicitly state a project, to avoid accidentally listing resources that come from a default project.
+1. The Lister requires you to explicitly state a project, to avoid accidentally listing assets that come from a default project.
 1. The Lister can be filtered (see `list-filter.yaml` file) so that certain assets are skipped when building the `to-be-deleted.txt` file.